UofA-SPEAR/software/README.md

 lit_word.world: An empty world with directional lighting

+ball_find_00.world: A large world using a 3D model of terrain from mars

 ball_find_01.world: A small world containing several obstacles and a tennis ball path for the rover to follow